ParadoxZero/blog/index.markdown

 list_title: Recent posts
 ---

-# The path forward
+*The path forward*

-Life is messy.
-No denying that.
+*Life is messy.
 But sometimes in the chaos of it, we find purpose.
-What's important is to recognize what makes us tick.
-That just might be the difference between being alive and living.
+It's importantto recognize what makes us tick.
+That just might be the difference between being alive and living.*